Symptoms of Subdural Hematoma

 People who come to medical attention after a head injury often undergo head imaging, usually with computed tomography (CT scan) or magnetic resonance imaging (MRI scan).
 These tests create images of the interior of the skull, usually detecting any subdural hematoma present.
 MRI is slightly superior to CT in detecting subdural hematoma, but CT is faster and more readily available.

 Rarely, angiography may be used to diagnose subdural hematoma.
-During angiography (angiogram), a catheter is inserted into the arteries, special dye is injected, and an X-ray screen shows blood flow through the arteries and veins.
+During angiography (angiogram), a catheter is inserted through an artery in the groin and threaded into the arteries of he neck and brain.
+Special dye is then injected, and an X-ray screen shows blood flow through the arteries and veins.

 Treatment of Subdural Hematoma

 In small subdural hematomas with mild symptoms, doctors may recommend no specific treatment other than observation.
-Repeated head imaging tests are often performed to demonstrate the subdural hematoma is improving.
+Repeated head imaging tests are often performed to monitor whether the subdural hematoma is improving.

 More severe or dangerous subdural hematomas require surgery to reduce the pressure on the brain.
 Surgeons can use various techniques to treat subdural hematomas: